 So how can you write efficient, easy-to-follow action items?
 In this article, we're going to discuss how you can create outstanding action items in any meeting.

-TL;DR?
 Feel free to jump to any section in the article:

 What are action items in a meeting?